the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 └─────────┘  └─────────┘
 ```

-**What llm-d changes about this picture** is the EPP Scheduler layer.
-Traditional vLLM deployments route requests using round-robin or simple load balancing.
+**The key difference introduced by llm-d** is the EPP Scheduler layer.
+Traditional vLLM deployments rely on round-robin or simple load balancing.
 The EPP Scheduler in llm-d routes based on semantic awareness of the inference pipeline: it understands which phase a request is in (prefill vs decode), which pods have warm KV caches for similar prompts, and the current queue depth per pod.
 The result is measurably better GPU utilization and lower time-to-first-token (TTFT) for workloads with prompt overlap.

 ---

 ## Prerequisites

-### IBM Fusion HCI Cluster
+### Platform Requirements

-- IBM Fusion HCI cluster installed, running, and healthy
+- IBM Fusion HCI cluster installed and healthy
-- OpenShift 4.19+ running on Fusion
+- OpenShift 4.19.9+ running on Fusion
-- GPU nodes with NVIDIA GPUs
+- GPU-enabled worker nodes (NVIDIA GPUs)
 - Cluster admin access

 ### OpenShift Cluster and Operator Requirements